Sharon Allison - Partner

 Sharon is Head of Medical Negligence and has extensive experience in all claims arising from medical injury events but specialises in birth injury, brain injury and spinal injury claims.

 Sharon joined the firm in July 2000, qualified as a member of ILEX in June 2004 and became a Fellow of the Institute (FILEX) in 2006.
-She became an Associate with the firm in 2012 and became a Partner in 2016.
+She became an Associate with the firm in 2012, a Partner in 2016, and the elected member representative on the Ashtons Legal Management Board in 2023.

 Sharon spent a significant part of her early career building expertise in inquest representation, which is now a large part of her team’s medical injury practice.
 She developed particular expertise in mental health fatal cases and became a regular contributor to both regional and national media on issues of mental health and patient safety.
 She still spends time with regional and national stakeholders to collaboratively work together on streamlining the litigation process and putting grieving families at the heart of the process.